Rigorous derivation of the full primitive equations by the scaled Boussinesq equations with rotation: Introduction

 \section{Introduction}

-In large-scale ocean dynamics,~the vertical scale of ocean is much smaller than the horizontal scale,~which means that we have to use the hydrostatic balance to simulate the motion of ocean in the vertical direction.~Based on this fact and the high accuracy of hydrostatic balance,~the primitive equations of ocean dynamics can be formally derived from the Boussinesq equations or the coupled system of Navier-Stokes equations and thermodynamic equation,~see Lions-Temam-Wang\cite{rt1992,jl1992,sw1995}~and Cao-Titi\cite{ct2007}.
+For large-scale oceanic dynamics,~an important feature is that the vertical scale of ocean is much smaller than the horizontal scale.~From a physical point of view, this scale analysis means that we can use the hydrostatic approximation to simulate the motion of ocean in the vertical direction.~Due to this fact,~the primitive equations of oceanic dynamics can be formally derived from the Boussinesq equations with rotation (see \cite{rt1992,ct2007}).